Accounts: OATH

 Yubico recommends registering at least one backup key for each account to preserve access in the event of a loss of your primary YubiKey.
 Make a copy of the QR code or secret key information; you will need it when registering a second YubiKey.

-5. To add an account via QR code on desktop, ensure the QR code (provided by the site/account/service you are registering with) is completely visible on your screen (no obstructions) and click Scan QR code.
+5. To add an account via QR code on desktop, ensure the QR code, which is provided by the site/service/application you are registering with, is completely visible on your screen (no obstructions) and click Scan QR code.

 For Android and iOS/iPadOS, point your camera at the QR code to scan (if the QR code is on a separate screen/device).
 Alternatively, on Android, take a screenshot of the QR code on your Android device, click Read from file, and select the screenshot.